How should companies face a tax audit or tax inspection in Spain?

 Although the visitors announce themselves in advance, they are very curious and ask their hosts probing questions.
 They look at internal documents and want to know many details.
 This costs the companies time and nerves, sometimes a lot of money.
 The effort for tax audits is worth it for the tax authorities.
 They are an important source of income.

 Tax audit and investigation measures can be complex for companies.
-It is therefore advisable to seek advice from specialists in tax matters.
+It is therefore advisable to seek advice from specialists in tax matters when it comes to different types of audits like an income tax audit, transfer pricing audit, VAT audit, crypto tax audit, self employed audit, a corporate tax audit or others.

-It is expressly pointed out that you should not face a tax audit without professional support and advice from lawyers and Spanish tax consultants.
+It is expressly pointed out that you should not face a tax audit without professional support and advice from Spanish tax consultants.
 If you are subject to a tax audit in Spain, we can assist you with our experience and knowledge.
 Our tax consultants will be happy to help you.
+You can contact us by email or phone.